surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Surge features full-keyboard microtuning support, and uses an implementation of the complete **Scala SCL** and **KBM** microtuning format.

+The **Tuning** menu options allow you to **Set to Standard Tuning** and **Set to Standard Keyboard Mapping**.

-The **Tuning** menu option allows you to import and **Apply .scl file tuning**, or **Apply .kbm keyboard mapping** files to use different scales than the standard one.
-Tuning settings are stored in the DAW state and optionally stored in a patch.
+Below that are the options to import and **Apply .scl file tuning**, or **Apply .kbm keyboard mapping** files to use different scales than the standard one.
+Right below that is the **Remap A4 (MIDI note 69) directly to...** option.
+These settings are stored in the DAW state and optionally stored in a patch.

 ![](./images/Pictures/10000201000002F10000011A6A9F9518FC81E03D.png)

+The **Apply Tuning at Input** and **Apply Tuning After Modulation** settings require a pretty involved explanation which can be found in the [Microtonal Tuning](#microtonal-tuning) section of the Technical Reference.

+**Use ODDSound MTS-ESP (if loaded in DAW)** allows [ODDSound's MTS-ESP suite](http://oddsound.com/), if loaded in the same session, to interact with Surge.

-There's also an option to **set to standard tuning**, and even an option to **show current tuning information**, which will open an HTML file containing all the information of each of the tones in the scale.
+Finally, at the bottom of this sub-menu are options to **Show Current Tuning**, which will open an HTML file containing all the information of each of the tones in the loaded scale, and the **Factory Tuning Library** which will open the location of the tuning library files in the file manager.

 Alternatively, Scala SCL and KBM files can also be imported using the [Status Area](#status-area) or by dropping then anywhere on Surge's interface.

-See [Microtonal Tuning](#microtonal-tuning) in the Technical Reference section for more information.
+See [Microtonal Tuning](#microtonal-tuning) in the Technical Reference section for more information on microtuning in Surge.

-Finally, you can open the factory tuning library folder location using the last option in this sub-menu.

 <br/>